 To get an idea of how much your course will cost, check the costs and scholarships in your course information.

 We review fees annually.

-International students will need to pay additional costs, including costs related to your:
+If you’re an international student, you will also need to cover costs related to your:

 - arrival in Australia